Blac Chyna And Rob Kardashian Keep Fans Guessing After Kissing On Snapchat

 Is a Blac Chyna and Rob Kardashian reunion happening right on social media?
 After reports that Rob and Chyna have been feuding over his friendship with Tyga, it looks like the on-again, off again couple didn’t take long to kiss and make up.
 Despite ending their engagement not long ago, it looks like Rob and Chyna are at least getting along and possibly even getting back together.

-Blac Chyna and Rob Kardashian spent some time together on Saturday, assumedly so he could clock some hours with his daughter Dream Kardashian.
+Blac Chyna and Rob Kardashian spent some time together on Saturday, assumedly so he could clock some hours with his daughter, Dream Kardashian.
 That’s not the part that has everyone scratching their heads, though.
 It was the other part where, according to E!
-Online, Blac Chyna shared videos on Snapchat that were filled with herself and Rob loving all over each other.
+Online, Blac Chyna shared videos on Snapchat that were filled with she and Rob loving all over each other.
 Based on the PDA-filled Snap sessions, it’s looking like Rob and Chyna are not beefing nearly as hard as previously thought.

 A post shared by blacchyna snapchats (@blacchynasnapchats) on

-After all, how mad can you be at your baby daddy to be sitting on his lap, on camera, to the tune of Kendrick Lamar’s “Humble?”
-Blac Chyna and Rob Kardashian are looking so cozy in the social media shares that some fans are wondering if they have reconciled or if this is just an elaborate April Fool’s Day prank.
+After all, how mad can you be at your baby daddy to be sitting on his lap, on camera, to the tune of Kendrick Lamar’s “Humble”?
+Blac Chyna and Rob Kardashian are looking so cozy in the social media shares that some fans are wondering if they have reconciled, or if this is just an elaborate April Fools’ Day prank.
 They did share the multiple posts on that fateful day that makes us question literally everything.

 A post shared by blacchyna snapchats (@blacchynasnapchats) on

 Another thing worth questioning is that if they are really back together, what is Blac Chyna and Rob Kardashian’s motivation?
-Keep in mind that Rob and Chyna’s reality show Rob & Chyna is hanging in the balance.
-Late last year the show was renewed for Season 2 but that all hinged on the pair staying together and working toward their wedding, which would undoubtedly get a special.
+Keep in mind that Rob and Chyna’s reality show, Rob & Chyna, is hanging in the balance.
+Late last year, the show was renewed for Season 2 but that all hinged on the pair staying together and working toward their wedding, which would undoubtedly get a special.
 While Rob & Chyna has been put on hold, if the real-life pair don’t get it together and get back together, their reality show will be canceled for good.

 A post shared by blacchyna snapchats (@blacchynasnapchats) on